“Slow but advancing!” (Mural from Oventik, Chicapas, Mexico.)

 I wrote that this website was made by me with peace in mind.
 But what does that actually mean?
-I offer this page by way of explanation.
+I offer this page by way of explanation, with a bit about the principles that govern how I approach the web broadly, and the practices with which I approached building this personal website.

 On the Quiet and Meditative Web